yhagio/stock_price_predictor/report.md

 **_Why I chose Linear Regression as a baseline benchmark model?_**

 Linear Regression is simple and fairly rigid approximeter to be used as a baseline algorithm.
 Since I do not want to set the baseline model to be complicated, slow, or requiring a sort of data transformation to implement.
 Linear Regression is simple, fast, and is not required to transform the dataset.
 So, it satisfies my need for this.

 As the solution model, I chose **LSTM** model as the solution benchmark model as explained in  **Algorithms and Techniques** section (above).

+I can compare the actual MSE and RMSE score how effectively LSTM model predicts compared to simple Linear Regression model.
+Also, by visualizing the actual price and the prediction, it can be compared visuallly as well.

 ## III.
 Methodology